Resources While Kids are Home

 Bitwise Industries: Bitwise is available to deliver food to seniors or those who are sick in Fresno, Madera, and Tulare counties.
 Call 460-7809 for more information. www.bitwiseindustries.com/takecare

 Bulldog Pantry: The Bulldog Pantry distributes food monthly.
-The Bulldog Pantry will distribute food on June 27, July 25th, and August 22nd from 9–10:30 a.m. at the Lutheran Campus Ministry of Fresno, 2311 E. Shaw Avenue, Fresno. www.thebulldogpantry.org
+The Bulldog Pantry will be distributing food on September 26th, October 24th, November 21st, and December 5th from 9–10:30 a.m. at the Lutheran Campus Ministry of Fresno, 2311 E. Shaw Avenue, Fresno. www.thebulldogpantry.org

 Central California Food Bank: CCFB serves Fresno, Madera, Tulare, Kings, and Kern counties.
 Food is available for pick-up at over 200 food distribution sites.
 Call 237-3663 for more information. www.ccfoodbank.org/food-locator